linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 06.08.2025
+- Topic: We Want You
+- Directory: /posts/2025/August/06
+- Description: ``` We at Linkspreed are looking for you to be a beta tester.
+Yes, you heard that correctly!
+You can test our brand new software.
+It does not matter whether it is Social Networks as a Service, a new SaaS application, or something entirely in between.
+Sounds exciting, does it not?
+Become a part of our community and contribute your opinion.
+Apply right now and become a beta tester!
+We are looking forward to you.
+Write to us at hello@linkspreed.com ```

 ### 05.08.2025
 - Topic: Frame & GenPix
 - Directory: /posts/2025/August/05